hanguyentieuyen/threads-replica-docs/docs/testing-quality.md

 - No backend automated test suite was discovered in the inspected private repo.
 - There is no visible API-level integration test layer for auth, feed, or conversations yet.
 - Realtime chat behavior is thoughtfully implemented, but it would benefit from dedicated backend integration tests around unread counts, membership checks, and socket reconnection scenarios.
+- The full Vitest run did not complete within the audited 124-second window, so the suite needs reliability and performance investigation even though targeted coverage exists.
+- The audited frontend lint run still reports errors and a large warning backlog; those should be resolved before treating the build as release-ready.

 ## Practical Next Steps